david-salac/NetCDF4-variable-streamer/README.md

 NetCDF4 driver available in Python does not support any simple way to do so (and neither does GDAL or xarray).

+The same rationale is valid also for the reading of the data from the large NetCDF4 file where the size of the variable can exceed the size of the available memory.

 The presented utility offers the simplest way how to treat this issue.
 It allows the developer directly stream to the desired variable inside the NetCDF4 file (by selected dimension).
+It also allows to read (yield) from the NetCDF4 variable the chunks of data.
 The main class simply extends (inherits) from the `netCDF4.Dataset` class and add the possibility to create a variable for streaming using method `createStreamerVariable`.

-## How to use the script?
+## How to use the script for writing?
 Suppose that user wants to create a variable called 'var' with dimensions called (d1, d2, d3) with sizes (500, 20, 600) and swapped (stream) to the variable using the dimension 'd2' as a pivotal one.